What is Mezzanine Debt

 The incorporation of mezzanine debt can significantly impact a company’s capital structure, influencing both the risk profile and potential returns for various stakeholders.
 As a subordinated form of debt, it falls behind senior debt in terms of repayment priority but precedes equity.
 This middle ground in the capital stack comes with both challenges and opportunities.

 From a company’s perspective, mezzanine debt can improve financial metrics like return on equity since it doesn’t dilute equity as much as issuing new shares.
-Moreover, the interest payments on mezzanine debt are often tax-deductible, making it a tax-efficient form of financing.
+The interest payments on mezzanine debt are often tax-deductible, making it a tax-efficient form of financing.

 For investors, mezzanine debt offers a balanced risk-reward proposition.
 Despite carrying more risk than senior debt, it also promises potentially higher returns.
 And though it’s less risky than pure equity, the embedded equity component provides an additional avenue for potential upside.